OnionUI/Onion/website/docs/07-apps/03-network-features/07-vnc-server.md

 You can either use the master toggle to turn the VNC Server on with your right/left arrows, or press A to enter the submenu and you'll get 2 options:

 1. **Enable** - Activate VNC Server
 2. **Framerate** - Set the framerate of the VNC Server between 1 and 20.
-The higher the framerate, the more CPU will be use
+The higher the framerate, the more CPU will be used

 ## Logging in